March 30, 2020

 While focused on ensuring the health and safety of our Team Members as well as our clients and business partners; MHP remains committed to steering a thoughtful, steady course as we look to maintain services during the challenges we all face with the continually developing COVID-19 situation and the Safer at Home declarations issued by the State of California, County of Los Angeles and surrounding cities.

 In recognition of the Governor and County’s Order, and with the dynamic situation before us, the need to minimize risks to our staff, our clients and our business partners will remain our guiding principle while we work together to slow the progression of COVID-19.
-In advance of the “Safer at Home Order”, we have been transitioning our staff to a Work from Home (WFH) model.
-In accordance with the new directive, we fully implemented our WFH policy effective at the close of business Friday, March 20.
-In complying with the Order, we anticipate our WFH policy will remain in effect until at least April 19, 2020.
+In response to the “Safer at Home Order”, we have transitioned our staff to a Work from Home (WFH) model.
+In accordance with the directives, we implemented our WFH policy on Friday, March 20.
+While continuing to monitor the situation we anticipate our WFH policy will remain in effect through at least July 2020.
+As we look to transition back to the office, we are committed to working with our team to ensure their needs are addressed.

 With our transition to remote-license software such as Office 365, Bluebeam, and our analysis tools; coupled with more robust technology solutions; and combined with experience gained in response to past earthquakes; we are equipped to support remote communication and collaboration between our team members, clients and partners.